 Online portal of the "DEPATIS" database for patent documents of the DPMA.
 It is accessible for all users via the Internet for search purposes (www.depatisnet.de).

 Acronym for the official name "Deutsches Patent- und Markenamt" (German Patent and Trade Mark Office).
-The DPMA is a higher federal authority, subordinate to the Federal Ministry of Justice.
+The DPMA is a higher federal authority, subordinate to the Federal Ministry of Justice and Consumer Protection.
 It is the central authority in the field of industrial property protection in Germany.

 It is often called "small patent" or "petty patent".
 It is an industrial property right for an invention which can be obtained without examination by an expert of the DPMA (a so-called patent examiner).

 Few other countries besides Germany, eg. Japan, issue utility models.
 The US, France or the United Kingdom do not have this type of IP protection.
 The DPMA publishes the utility model within a few months after the application has been filed, in contrast to the patent procedure in which the application is published after a period of 18 months.

 The utility model can be kept in force for 10 years, under the same conditions as a patent (Sec.
 23 Utility Model Law).
 During that time, utility models are subject to the payment of annual fees, just like patents.
 The three-part document ID for utility models (DE - number - kind code) has the suffix "U1".

 Patent documents always have a country code to indicate the country of origin of the publication.

 Here the most important codes in alphabetical order:

 CH = Switzerland